 For brands who are just getting started with video, or are only running YouTube ads, Google Ads is a great tool; it’s free to use and offers excellent targeting, bidding and reporting capabilities.

 For enterprises investing across video and display, the benefits of DV360 are invaluable.
-Being able to integrate your YouTube activity within a wider paid media strategy, from who you target to how you analyse results, helps to build a bigger picture of your customer journey – insight that can be used to deliver a full-funnel strategy.
+Being able to integrate your YouTube activity within a wider paid media strategy, from who you target to how you analyse results, helps to build a bigger picture of your customer journey.

 Thinking of upgrading to Display & Video 360?We are a Google Marketing Platform Sales Partner